This Michigan bucket list item is brought to you by Keweenaw Convention & Visitors Bureau.

 4. Delaware Copper Mine Tours

 If you want to look at what it was like to mine for copper, Delaware Copper Mine Tours lets you walk through a former copper mine.
 The mine is located in Delaware, which is a historic ghost town, and it only takes about 10 minutes to drive there.
 It’s the oldest attraction in the town, and you can read about it on informational signs in the tunnels.
 After the self-guided tour, head to the gift shop where the owners can tell you even more.
-As of summer 2019, there was a pet skunk in the gift shop too — an additional source of entertainment for all ages.
+The owner has a pet skunk in the gift shop too — an additional source of entertainment for all ages.

 5. Scenic Drive Along M-26